-Not all fuel is created equal, and not all vehicles (dirt bikes included) can run on the same type of fuel.
+Not all fuel is created equal, and not all vehicles can run on the same type of fuel.
 As a result, octane ratings were established to classify the different qualities of fuel into distinct performance categories.
 And it’s this octane rating that ultimately determines what we put into our fuel tanks daily.
-Therefore, it’s essential you know the ins and outs of what octane ratings mean, and the effects they can have on your bike.
+Therefore, it’s essential you know the ins and outs of what octane ratings mean.
+More importantly the effects they can have on your bike.

 What Is Octane?

-A vast majority of fuels are created from hydrocarbon chains.
+Hydrocarbon chains account for a vast majority of fuels.
 These chains are split apart and “rearranged” to form different types of fuel.
-Methane, butane, propane, and octane are all derivatives of this breaking up and rearranging of hydrocarbons, and each is constructed differently.
+Methane, butane, propane, and octane are all derivatives of this breaking up and rearranging of hydrocarbons.

 You can guess by its name that OCTane fuel consists of eight carbons.
 But what you may not know is that the fuel we use in our engines also contains heptane (seven carbons).
 And it’s the mixture of octane and heptane that starts to define the octane rating of the fuel.

 What Are Octane Ratings?

-The numbers you see in an octane rating (87, 91, 95, and up) coincide with the percentage ratios of octane-to-heptane (or in some instances, other combination of fuels).
-Therefore, an 87 octane rating represents fuel that consists of 87% octane and 13% heptane.
-Ergo, 91-octane fuel is made up of 91% octane and 9% heptane.
+The numbers you see in gasoline ratings (87, 91, 95, and up) coincide with the percentage ratios of octane-to-heptane (or, in some instances, other combinations of fuels).
+Therefore, an 87 octane rating represents the fuel that consists of 87% octane and 13% heptane.
+Ergo, 91-octane fuel is 91% octane and 9% heptane.
 But what’s the significance of the two?

 Octane can handle compression much better than heptane can.
-As a result, the two are combined to control the compression level of the fuel, which is essential to an engine’s performance.
+As a result, the two are combined to control the compression level of the fuel.
+This is essential to an engine’s performance.

 When fuel ignites by compression rather than by the spark created by the spark plug, knocking occurs in the engine.
-Knocking inevitably leads to various engine issues, which could ultimately lead to engine replacement.
+Knocking leads to various engine issues, which could ultimately lead to engine replacement.